reybots6906/JetsonNanoSetup/README.md

-# Installing VSCode, Python and Java on a Jetson Nano
+# Installing VSCode, Python and Java on a Jetson Nano and Configuring the Fan

 ## Installing VSCode and Python